 ● Memoji and Animoji

 ● Pinned conversations, mentions, and inline replies arrived in 2020

-Apple's iMessage is an instant messaging (IM) service baked into the Messages app on iOS, iPadOS, and macOS.
+Apple's iMessage is an instant messaging service baked into the Messages app on iOS, iPadOS, and macOS.
 It has end-to-end encryption for maximum privacy and a growing feature list that allows for greater self-expression than standard text messaging.

-iMessage provides IM-style chat features for two or more people chatting while using Apple devices.
+When a chat in Messages contains only Apple device users, the chat uses the iMessage protocol.
 All parties will need to have the service turned on and linked to their iCloud account in their device settings.